What is HIV?

 How is HIV transmitted?

-A person who has HIV carries the virus in certain bodily fluids, including blood, semen, vaginal secretions, and breast milk.
+A person who has HIV carries the virus in certain bodily fluids, including blood, semen, vaginal fluid, rectal liquids, and breast milk.
 The virus can be transmitted only if such HIV-infected fluids enter the bloodstream of another person.
 The kind of direct entry can occur:

 - through the linings of the vagina, rectum, mouth, and the opening at the top of the penis;